mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Ruby - Apache Passenger Module Installation and Setup.md

 #### Create the `config.ru` file.

+The first thing to do is create a `config.ru` file like this:

-    nano /var/www/sandbox.local/site/config.ru
+    sudo nano /var/www/sandbox.local/site/config.ru

-And this code goes in there:
+And this sample Ruby code goes in there:

 	require './my_app'
 	run MyApp.new